loomchild/volume-backup/README.md

     cat some_archive.tar.bz2 | docker run -i -v some_volume:/volume --rm loomchild/volume-backup restore -

 will clean and restore volume named `some_volume` from `some_archive.tar.bz2` archive file.

-**WARNING**: This method should not be used with a Docker for Windows installation; no usable backup will be generated.

 ### Restore from a file